discordeno/discordeno/website/docs/examples/reactionroles.md

 export default events
 ```

-From this file we can add all the events we want, in this guide we only need the `interactionCreate` one, but there some other event that are really helpful, for example the `ready` event telling us when the bot connected to discord.
+From this file we can add all the events we want, in this guide we only need the `interactionCreate` one, but there some other events that are really helpful, for example the `ready` event, which fires when the bot has established a connection with Discord's gateway.

 To tell discordeno to run the events we need another change, back to our `src/index.ts` file.